nibsirahsieu/sfAdminAjaxThemePlugin/README.md

         theme: ajaxtheme15 #ajaxtheme if you are using sfPropelPlugin

-  * By default, this plugin come with jquery form plugin [http://malsup.com/jquery/form/], if you already have it and want to use your own, add below to your `app.yml`.
+  * By default, this plugin come with [jquery form plugin](http://malsup.com/jquery/form/), if you already have it and want to use your own, add below to your `app.yml`.
 For example:

         [yml]
         all: